lethal-lisa/Nightcrawler/README.md

 be in C and built against Linux GCC for testing, and should be capable of compiling on any decently modern 64 or 32-bit OS.

-Initially DOS compatibility was discussed but Lisa rejected this in favor of actually getting the project to release.

 You may be able to get the engine to compile on platforms besides these with GCC installed.
 Early versions were proven to work on Termux with some minor makefile changes.

 ### Tools Needed/Used
 - GCC/Clang for Linux compilation.
 - mingw32-gcc for Windows compilation.
 - gperf used for tokenizer generation.
 - fasm used to build story files.

 ## List of Keywords Recognized by the Engine
 - `HELP` Shows engine help & then help included in a story file.